ome/design/omero_features.md

 - Feature value columns can be of atomic/scalar or array type

 In future:
-- Annotate OMERO objects with the table and row offset, since bulk retrieval of tables rows by offset are supported.
+- Annotate OMERO objects with the table and row offset, since bulk retrieval of table rows by offset are supported.

 Main issues:
 - PyTables HDF5 tables are limited in the number of columns, which means array column types may be needed.